Seed Medicine Garden

 To manage occasional fungal conditions like powdery mildew, we make up a spray of milk and water 40:60, with local biodynamic milk, which works effectively if used preventatively.

 For fertilisers, we use local mushroom compost, as well as the occasional composted cow manure.

-To our heavy feeding crops we add South Australian produced seaweed pellets (Seamungus), locally produced inoculated worm casting pellets (ProPell) as well as Greenfert.
+For our heavy feeding food crops, we add South Australian produced seaweed pellets (Seamungus), locally produced inoculated worm casting pellets (ProPell) as well as Greenfert.
 All of the raw fertilisers we buy in are certified organic.

 For our herb crops, we are finding that as our soil biology improves each year they thrive as they are without needing to add as many soil amendments or organic fertilisers, which is a very fulfilling feeling.